• Skip to primary navigation

 Recipe tips

-Line the cookie sheet or baking tray with parchment or a Silpat baking mat, so the cookies don’t burn and stick.
+Line the cookie sheet or baking tray with parchment paper or a Silpat baking mat, so the cookies don’t burn and stick.

 The cookies don’t spread much at all, so you can fit more on the baking tray than you think.